 Advisor: Lynn Hernandez, Jennifer Nazareno, Don Operario

-Ashley Gomez is a second-year doctoral student whose primary research interests are Latinx urban health issues; including chronic disease, substance use, healthcare access, and the intersection of identity and place.
+Ashley Gomez is a third-year doctoral student whose primary research interests are the health of Latinx families, migrant entrepreneurship, and the intersection of identity and place.
 Prior to Brown, she worked with government agencies, nonprofits, and community-based organizations to promote health equity and access for Latinxs in the U.S. and abroad.
 Ashley holds an MPH degree in Sociomedical Sciences and a certificate in Public Health Research Methods from the Mailman School of Public Health at Columbia University, New York City.
 She also holds a B.A. in Chicanx Studies from UCLA.

 Advisors: Tyler Wray, Jacob van den Berg

 John Guigayoma is a second-year doctoral student interested in the development and evaluation of behavioral health interventions to address disparities in HIV prevention and treatment outcomes among sexual and gender minorities.
 Prior to Brown, John coordinated HIV services in various community clinic settings throughout California as well as worked in HIV surveillance for the San Francisco Department of Public Health.
 His interests also include mixed-methods research, behavioral health technology, and implementation science.
 John has an MPH in Health and Social Behavior from UC Berkeley and an BA in Comparative Literature from UCLA.

 Advisor: Matthew Mimiaga